ocaml/opam/master_changes.md

 ## State
   *

+# Opam file format
+  * Update opam-format lib to opam-file-format end position and new type definition [#4298 @rjbou]

 ## Solver
   * Fix missing conflict message when trying to remove required packages [#4362 @AltGr]
   * Fix the Z3 backend for upgrades [#4393 @AltGr]